shakfu/py-js/README.md

 ## BUGS

+- [ ] space in path causes execfile to crash max.
 - [ ] space in `eval` without quotes will cause a crash!
 - [x] codesigning errors are due to Package being developed in Documents/... which causes issues.
 If it's a non icloud exposed folder it works ok.